Amsterdam & Randstad rated 16th in Global City Report

 The report found Amsterdam, and its Randstad cohort of The Hague, Rotterdam and Utrecht, as being logistically well-placed thanks to Schiphol airport, and well-connected on a business level, due to the Netherlands’ centuries-old trading tradition.

-The report also highlighted the Randstad’s standing as a international companies have offices in and around Amsterdam, with ..
-Over 2.500
+The report also highlighted the Randstad’s standing as a favourite base for multinationals' European headquarters.
+Over 2.500 international companies have offices in and around Amsterdam, with 115 new international businesses setting up operations in the region in 2013.

 Amsterdam’s diversity was also noted, the city is currently home to people of 178 different nationalities.